 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Circleville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Circleville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Circleville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Circleville doesn't have a public transportation system that people use for their commute.

 The citizens of Circleville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.62% of adults in Circleville having a bachelor's degree or advanced degree.